 • A supermarket on site, well stocked with daily essentials

 • Welcoming water-terrace restaurants and cafes on site

 Nearby, the village of Drimmelen – a short walk from the marina, has a rare and rustic charm.
 And the neighbouring town of Made was the birthplace of sailor Hans Horrevoets, who began his sailing career in the marina.
 The town of Geertruidenberg is at the mouth of the river Donge, where the rivers de Amer and de Bergsche Maas meet, and has a cosy market square and beautiful historic city centre.
 For a bustling and vibrant experience, the foodlovers city of Breda is a half hour drive from the marina.

 It’s easy to see why the Schroeders, and so many others, choose this stunning location, and Jachthaven Biesbosch as their base, for their summer cruising tours.

-“We were delighted with our choice of Jachthaven Biesbosch for our base in the Netherlands.
+“We were delighted with our choice of Jachthaven Biesbosch as our base in the Netherlands.
 Our initial welcome was wonderful and everything worked efficiently to get Isabela onto her berth.
 The Havenmeesters were very helpful and we received a wonderful welcome on our return from our first trip.

 We have also had very good service from the water sports shop and the sailmaker.
-We are coming back in June and then setting off for our tour of the Nertherlands, with the plan to return in late September.”
+We are coming back in June and then setting off for another tour of the Nertherlands, with the plan to return in late September.”